 During the June 28 raid, police (who were alleged to have targeted Stonewall for its lack of a liquor license and the owners' possible blackmail attempts on gay attendees) confiscated alcohol and arrested 13 people in total, some for violating the statute on inappropriate gender apparel.
 After some patrons and local residents witnessed an officer striking a prisoner on the head, they began lashing out with anything within arm’s reach—including bottles, stones, and loose change.
 A number of people even pulled a parking meter from the ground and tried to use it as a battering ram.

-The police, fearing for their safety, locked themselves inside the Stonewall Inn as the angry mob outside grew into the thousands.
+The police, fearing for their safety, locked themselves inside the Stonewall as the angry mob outside grew into the thousands.
 Some were attempting to set the property on fire.
 Reinforcements were eventually able to get the crowd under control—for one night, at least.

 3. The situation got worse on the second night of the Stonewall riots.

-After getting the crowd to disperse, police likely thought the worst of their problems was over.
+After getting the crowd to disperse, police likely thought the worst of their problems were over.
 But on the second night, the Stonewall Inn reopened and another mob formed to meet the police response.
 Both sides were more aggressive on the second night of the Stonewall Uprising, with residents and customers forming a mob of protestors and police using violent force to try and subdue them.

 “There was more anger and more fight the second night,” eyewitness and participant Danny Garvin told PBS’s American Experience.
 “There was no going back now, there was no going back … we had discovered a power that we weren’t even aware that we had.”